shreyasbapat/python-oifits/CONTRIBUTING.rst

 All new features should be thoroughly tested, and in the ideal case the coverage rate should increase or stay the same.
-Automatic services will ensure your code works on all the operative systems and package combinations einsteinpy support - specifically, note that einsteinpy is a Python 3 only library.
+Automatic services will ensure your code works on all the operative systems and package combinations python-oifits support - specifically, note that python-oifits is a Python 3 only library.

 Development environment